-a radioactive, metallic chemical element, one of the actinides, produced by intense neutron bombardment of plutonium or curium: symbol, Cf; at. no. 98: an isotope (californium-252) with a half-life of 2.65 years is used as a neutron source in mining, medicine, etc.
+A radioactive, metallic chemical element, one of the actinides, produced by intense neutron bombardment of plutonium or curium: symbol, Cf; at. no. 98: an isotope (californium-252) with a half-life of 2.65 years is used as a neutron source in mining, medicine, etc.

 Origin of californium

-From California + Neo-Latin suffix -ium
+- From California + Neo-Latin suffix -ium